codedance/silken/README.md

   will need to rename their class.
 * A few changes to areas of code that may not have been thread-safe.

-**2012-05-14** - Fixed a potential thread-safty issue that may occure when running with ``disableCaching`` set to true (i.e. development mode).
+**2012-05-14** - Fixed a potential thread-safety issue that may occur when running with ``disableCaching`` set to true (i.e. development mode).